MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 4 Determinants and Eigenvector.md

   + Say **you want to** reduce the dataset to 2 variable, lets take 2 Biggest variable and discard the rest:
 	  ![[Pasted image 20240703221030.png]]

-To project your data, create a new matrix where each column is one of the two eigen vectors scaled by its own norm.
+To project your data we'll need a eigenvector (present a features), create a new matrix where each column is one of the two eigen vectors scaled by its own norm.
 	![[Pasted image 20240703221218.png]]
 + Finally, project your data onto these 2 vectors, giving you your final dataset which has only 2 features.

 ## PCA - Why it Works
 Eigenvalues and Eigenvector form a Eigenbasis